roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Scheduling/Resource scheduling/Topology-aware CPU scheduling.md

 When you enable topology-aware CPU scheduling for an application, you can set cpu-policy to static-burst in the pod annotations.
 This allows you to configure automatic CPU core binding policies.
 This CPU policy is suitable for compute-intensive workloads.
 It can effectively reduce CPU core competition among processes and memory access between NUMA nodes.
 This maximizes the utilization of fragmented CPU resources and optimizes resource allocation for compute-intensive workloads without the need to modify the hardware and VM resources.
 This further improves CPU usage.

-## Considerations
+## Usage notes

+-   resource-controller is deployed in the cluster before you enable topology-aware CPU scheduling.
-When you enable topology-aware CPU scheduling, make sure that `cpu-policy=none` is configured for the node.
+-   When you enable topology-aware CPU scheduling, make sure that `cpu-policy=none` is configured for the node.

 ## Enable topology-aware CPU scheduling

 To enable topology-aware CPU scheduling, you must set the annotations and containers parameters when you configure pods.
-Set the parameters:
+Set the parameters in the following ways:

 -   annotations: Set cpuset-scheduler to true to enable topology-aware CPU scheduling.
 -   containers: Set `resources.limit.cpu` to an integer.

-1. Create a cal-pi.yaml file based on the following template.
+1. Create a file named cal-pi.yaml by using the following template.
 You can use this file to create a pod with topology-aware CPU scheduling enabled.

     ```
     apiVersion: v1